isomerpages/moe-spectrasec/_yearbook/Yearbook 2020/Cultural Celebrations.md

 description: ""
 third_nav_title: Yearbook 2020
 ---
-**Turning Adversities Into Innovative Opportunities For Multi-Cultural Learning**
+**Turning Adversities Into Innovative Opportunities&nbsp;For Multi-Cultural Learning**

 To nurture the hearts and minds of Spectrans, an integrative and experiential learning approach is taken in designing cultural activities to provide opportunities for deeper appreciation of the languages and cultures linked to it.

 To kick start the year, Spectrans were feasted with a colourful Pongal celebration.
 A massive Pongal display was set up and as a school, our students collectively witnessed the boiling of the harvested rice.
-As the dish begins to boil and overflow out of the vessel, Spectrans in unison shouted with joy “Pongalo Pongal”!
+As the dish begins to boil and overflow out of the vessel, Spectrans in unison shouted with joy “Pongalo&nbsp;Pongal”!

 ![](/images/Ponggal1.jpeg)